 - What does this mean in practice?

 An independent arbitrator or panel of arbitrators are appointed with the consent of the parties.
-The parties present written arguments and evidence in accordance with a timetable agreed with the arbitrator(s) and in accordance with Sport Resolutions’ Arbitration Rules.
-A hearing is held in which evidence is presented and witnesses are cross-examined.
-At the end of the hearing, the arbitrator(s) retire and within a few days produce a detailed written award which is final and binding on the parties.
+The parties present written arguments and evidence in accordance with a timetable agreed with the arbitrator(s) and in accordance with Sport Resolutions’ Arbitration Rules (see Related Documents).
+A hearing may be held in which evidence is presented and witnesses are cross-examined.
+Following the hearing, the arbitrator(s) produce a detailed written award which is final and binding on the parties.

 - How are the arbitrator(s) chosen?

 Sport Resolutions maintains an extensive list of arbitrators with knowledge and experience of sport and the commercial and regulatory environment of sport.
 It is from this panel that SR makes its appointments – with SR making the nominations rather than the parties.
 By taking this approach, the appointed tribunals are completely independent of the parties.
 A party may object to an appointment if it believes there might be a conflict of interest.

 Sport Resolutions’ Arbitration Rules provide for the parties to opt for a sole arbitrator or a panel of three.
 The chair of an arbitration panel will always be legally qualified and wing members come from a broader range of professional backgrounds.

 The Arbitration Rules provide for flexibility in how the arbitrators are appointed.
 The parties may ask Sport Resolutions to appoint arbitrator(s) with specific skills or experiences or alternatively they may choose from a list of arbitrators which is provided by us.